Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Equality of diffusion

 Next, we take the chaotic staggered XXZ model.
 In Fig.~\ref{fig:chao} we see that the finite-size correction indeed scales as $1/L$, however, the dependence on $\Gamma$ is not as in Eq.(\ref{eq:DL}) but rather more general (\ref{eq:Dg}).
-We can see in Fig.~\ref{fig:Fig1} (dashed curves) that the solution $z(x,t)$ of the PDE (\ref{eq:PDE}) describes full quantum evolution rather well for not too short times when diffusion is expected to emerge.
-Last, we take the integrable XXZ chain with $h=0$ and $\Delta=1.5$ at half-filling, where previous results indicate high-temperature diffusion, see e.g. Refs.~\cite{sachdev,Long04,JSTAT09,sirker,Karrasch:14,Stein:09,Stein:12}.
-Our data show~\cite{Supp} that convergence is in this case not $\sim 1/L$ as predicted for diffusive systems (\ref{eq:Dg}), but rather slower $\sim 1/L^\alpha$ with the power around $\alpha \approx 0.5$ (see also data in the Supplement of~\cite{PNAS18} for similar slow convergence in a different model).
-Significance of that is at present not clear~\cite{Supp}.
+We can see in Fig.~\ref{fig:Fig1} (dashed curves) that the solution $z(x,t)$ of the PDE (\ref{eq:PDE}) describes full quantum evolution rather well at longer times when diffusion emerges.
+Lastly, we take the integrable XXZ chain with $h=0$ and $\Delta=1.5$ at half-filling, where previous results indicate high-temperature diffusion, see e.g. Refs.~\cite{sachdev,Long04,JSTAT09,sirker,Karrasch:14,Stein:09,Stein:12,Ours17}.
+Our data show (Appendix~\ref{app3}) that convergence is in this case not $\sim 1/L$ as predicted for diffusive systems (\ref{eq:Dg}), but rather slower $\sim 1/L^\alpha$ with the power around $\alpha \approx 0.5$ (see also data in the Supplement of Ref.~\onlinecite{PNAS18} for similar slow convergence in a different model).
+Significance of that is at present not clear (Appendix~\ref{app3}).